RocketDerp/April14_2025/Art/ScreenPlay/A0_Book_Title.md

 "Hittin' the hard stuff" (Joyce the boozer, Earwicker booze bar, the missing " ' " in Finnegans Wake title)
 Skeleton Key to PLUR1BUS

+&nbsp;

+Borrow a Metaphor
+Can I Borrow a Metaphor?
+(Simpsons song)